rushmj/mpv-video-cutter/README.md

 # mpv-video-cutter
-support mac os x and linux,if you want it supports windows,you should write CMD instead of Bash Shell,sorry I am lazy to do that.
+support mac os x and linux,if you want it supports windows,you can write CMD instead of Bash Shell,or use Cygwin.

    it can cut video and concat automatically
 put **c_concat.sh** , **cutter.lua** into ~/.config/mpv/scripts/,then use shell:mpv path/file open the movie